-Treatment for colorectal cancer can affect sexual health in both men and women.
+Treatment for colon cancer can affect sexual health in both men and women.

 For women, our Female Sexual Medicine & Women’s Health Program will connect you to a specially trained counselor who can help you find solutions to issues affecting your sexual health.

 For men, the doctors and nurses of our Male Sexual & Reproductive Medicine Program can help you manage potential sexual side effects of colon cancer treatment.
 They can also explain your options for storing sperm before surgery.

 Fertility is an important, very personal concern for many of our patients.
 Our experts can help explain how different treatment options for colon cancer can affect the ability to have and bear children, and also go over the many choices we can offer — both before treatment and during it — to give you the best chance of preserving your fertility.